shrinerb/shrine/doc/creating_persistence_plugins.md

 ## Attacher

-To help define persistence methods on the `Attacher` according to the convention, load the `:_persistence` plugin as a dependency:
+To help define persistence methods on the `Attacher` according to the convention, load the `_persistence` plugin as a dependency:

 ```rb
 module Shrine::Plugins::Raptor